-How Roger Federer global inspires devotion
+How Roger Federer inspires global devotion

 The great man himself has seen the tattoos.
 He did not comment.

-Throughout this tournament, Sigitia has narrowly made the cut to watch Federer on Centre Court, but this does not stop the Indian businesswoman from worrying about what could lie ahead.
+Throughout this tournament, Sigtia has narrowly made the cut to watch Federer on Centre Court, but this does not stop the Indian businesswoman from worrying about what could lie ahead.
 Her mind is racing with queuing strategies for the matches which may come.

 "It's basically for Roger this year.
 That's why it's tougher," she says, giving her own take on why the masses are queuing.